Monitored server scripts

 FusionReactor runs these scripts by spawning them using Java system commands.
 The scripts will be run in the context of the user under which your J2EE (ColdFusion) server runs.
 This user must have at least read + execute access to these scripts.
 Any files or other executables called by the script must also be accessible by this user.

 The script will be run with the current working directory (CWD) of the J2EE application server.
-Because of the variety of platforms available, this may be unpredictable.
+Due to the variety of platforms available, this may be unpredictable.
 Any scripts you write should therefore not use the current directory notation (usually a single dot) to address files.
 If you plan to access files within the script, their paths should be specified completely.

 When FusionReactor fires a script, an appropriate message is written to the Crash Protection log, located in FusionReactor/instance/<instance_name>/log/crashproteciton-0.log.
 This log is shared with other Crash Protection messages, and not all fields are used by Enterprise scripting.